IzaMacBor/Pneumonia-Classification-on-X-rays/README.md

 # Chest X-Ray Pneumonia Classification 🩺🦠

+This project was completed during the AI BootCamp at BeCode in Ghent.
+Check out the [BeCode website](https://www.becode.org) for more information.
 A project for classifying chest X-ray images as either normal or showing signs of pneumonia using a fine-tuned VGG19 model.

 ## Project Overview 💡